 The CEO of Bend Medical Clinic (OR) writes a good blog post that explains to patients what an electronic medical record is and why they use them.

 A group of Florida hospitals is using a BCBS grant to track employee reports related to infections and and surgical outcomes, rather than the usual billing data.
 They hope to convince CMS that billing data is worthless in trying to monitor clinical results.

-Greenway’s PrimeSuite EHR is now available for the iPhone and iPad.
+Greenway’s PrimeSuite EHR for the iPhone and iPad.

 Baptist Health cranks up Philips VISICU eICU in its five San Antonio hospitals, where a critical care team monitors their 134 ICU beds from an office building.

 Yet another sobering malpractice verdict: a six months pregnant woman is turned away by the local trauma center, whose NICU doc says his facility can’t handle a preemie that small.
 They call an ambulance to take her to another hospital an hour away.
 She delivers in the ambulance, but the baby suffers brain damage and cerebral palsy.
 The malpractice jury returns a $10 million verdict against the county’s non-profit ambulance service.
 The hospitals had already settled for $1.4 million.

 North Adams Regional Hospital (MA) fights with its nursing union, with ergonomics being a key union bargaining issue.
 Said a union rep, “We’ve had two instances where a computer station on wheels has fallen on a nurse.”